 Sophia Voychehovski proposes a solution in her talk ‘The Simplicity Imperative’.
 She suggests that instead of structuring sprints around functionality, we structure them around fidelity.

-In other words, sprint 1 might be a paper mockup of the entire minimal viable product.
+In other words, sprint 1 might be a paper mockup of the entire minimum viable product.
 Sprint 2 might be a high fidelity wireframe and sprint 3 the final build.

 It might not be necessary to run a whole project like this.
 But beginning in this way would help the UX designer see the bigger picture and result in something tangible to test much faster.